 Do you shop at Morrisons and collect the More Card points as part of their loyalty reward scheme??

-How much are all these More points worth?
+How much are all these Morrisons More points worth?
 What’s their real value and how much do you have to spend to get them?

 In this post, I have a good look to find out before ranking in amongst my best supermarket loyalty cards.